finos/common-domain-model/docs/change-control-guidelines.md

 | Model - Enhancement | 2 maintainers; must have been approved by a WG or the CRWG | 2 maintainers; must be on roadmap or approved by SWG; must have been approved by a WG or the CRWG; must go into a dev version; at least one maintainer must be from a separate organization   |
 | Technical - e.g. dependency update, change to mapping, reference data, documentation, changes to samples…. | At least one;  additional review up to the maintainer’s discretion – e.g. might need to consult the Technology Architecture Working Group (TAWG) | Must be approved by the TAWG; must go into a dev version |

-## Backward Compatibility

-Like other types of software, *backward compatibility* in the context of a domain model means that an implementor of that model would not have to make any change to update to such version.

--   Prohibited changes:
-    -   Change to the structure (e.g. the attributes of a data type or the inputs of a function) or removal of any model element
-    -   Change to the name of any model element (e.g. types, attributes, enums, functions or reporting rules)
-    -   Change to any condition or cardinality constraint that makes validation more restrictive
-    -   Change to the DSL that results in any existing expression becoming invalid
-    -   Change to the DSL that results in change to any of the generated code's public interfaces
--   Allowed changes:
-    -   Change that relaxes any condition or cardinality constraint
-    -   Change to any synonym that improves, or at least does not degrade, the mapping coverage
-    -   Addition of new examples or test packs
-    -   Change to the user documentation or model descriptions
-    -   Addition of new data types, optional attributes, enumerations, rules or functions that do not impact current functionality

-Exceptions to backward compatibility may be granted for emergency bug fixes following decision from the relevant governance body.